 How It Works:

-- Complete and submit the adoption application.
-Watch for it to be posted online shortly after the first of each year.
-The sooner you apply, the better.
+Step 1: Complete and submit the adoption application.
 Remember, we take this very personally, that’s how we farm, how we work, so please only apply if you are committed.
-You may adopt an Elberta peach, a Le Grand nectarine, or both.
+You may adopt an Elberta peach tree, a Le Grand nectarine tree, or both. *NOTE* for 2014, in celebration of our 10th year of adopting Elbertas, we are limiting applications to returning teams.
+If you are a new team, we encourage you to apply to adopt a Le Grand nectarine tree.

-- The Masumoto family personally reviews all applications and works hard to match loving adoption applicants with each Elberta and/or Le Grand tree; however, we can only accept a limited number.
+Step 2: The Masumoto family personally reviews all applications and works hard to match loving adoption applicants with each Elberta and/or Le Grand tree; however, we can only accept a limited number.
+We love that this program is growing!

-- If accepted, your team leader will be notified sometime in March and given detailed information about payment and adoption logistics.
+Step 3: If accepted, your team leader will be notified some time in March and given detailed information about payment and adoption logistics.
 The adoption fee is $600 per tree or $1,200 if you adopt both.
+The adoption fee will be due in March.

 GIVE PEACH A CHANCE!